at3e/at3e.github.io/about.md

 **Motivation**

 I have always been intrigued by the notion of randomness.
-My earliest opinion regarding the concept formed while studying physics in school where it seemed that nature's complex dynamics were dismissed as randomness for all practical purposes.
-Interestingly, when one discounts the minute details and observes nature on a macroscopic level, the underlying patterns become readily discernable.
-In college, I studied electrical signals and systems expanding my understanding of how the state of a system could be deciphered by analysing the outcomes resulting from specific input perturbations.
-During my senior year of undergrad, I learnt about stochastic processes and how randomness can be harnessed to comprehend the world around us.
-It all seemed very exciting.
+My earliest impressions of the concept formed while studying physics in school, where it often seemed that nature's complex dynamics were dismissed as randomness for all practical purposes.
+Interestingly, when one discounts the minute details and observes nature on a macroscopic level, the underlying patterns become readily discernible.
+In college, I studied electrical signals and systems, which expanded my understanding of how the state of a system could be deciphered by analyzing the outcomes resulting from specific input perturbations.
+During my senior year of undergraduate study, I learned about stochastic processes and how randomness can be harnessed to comprehend the world around us.
+It was all very exciting, and it sparked a lasting curiosity in me to explore how seemingly chaotic phenomena can reveal order, structure, and meaning when approached with the right mathematical and analytical tools.

 **Biodata**